Time (Fleetwood Mac album)

-Time is the 16th studio album by British-American rock band Fleetwood Mac, released on 10 October 1995.
-This album features a unique line-up for the band, featuring the addition of country vocalist Bekka Bramlett (daughter of Delaney and Bonnie) and former Traffic guitarist Dave Mason.
+Time is the sixteenth studio album by British-American rock band Fleetwood Mac, released on 9 October 1995.
+This album features a unique lineup for the band, including the addition of country vocalist Bekka Bramlett (daughter of Delaney and Bonnie) and former Traffic guitarist Dave Mason.
 It was the second album released after the departure of Lindsey Buckingham in 1987 (although he makes an appearance as a backing vocalist on one track), and the only Fleetwood Mac album since 1974's Heroes Are Hard to Find to not feature any contribution from Stevie Nicks.
 Additionally, it is the final Fleetwood Mac studio album to feature Christine McVie as an official member.

 The album received unfavorable reviews from critics and was a commercial disappointment, failing to chart in the US and peaking at number 47 in the UK.
+According to Soundscan, the album sold 32,000 copies by 1996.
+Fleetwood Mac disbanded soon after the release of Time, although they reunited a few years later with Nicks and Buckingham for the release of The Dance.

 Background

-Fleetwood mentioned in his autobiography that Christine McVie did not originally intend to participate on the album, but Warner Bros. had insisted she appear.
-As such, her five featured songs were recorded separately from the full band and all guitar parts on these were played by session musician Michael Thompson, although Billy Burnette is featured on the album's only single, "I Do", which only charted in Canada.
-"Hollywood" alludes to the homesickness that would cause her to retire temporarily from the band, while "Nights in Estoril" celebrated time spent at Estoril in Portugal with her then-husband Eddy Quintela, who was Portuguese himself.

-Within a year this band line-up had split, with Mason, Bramlett and Billy Burnette all leaving the band.
-Christine McVie, who had already retired from live performances, informed the band that it would also be her last album appearance.
-Bramlett and Burnette recorded the Bekka & Billy album together in 1997, the same year Lindsey Buckingham and Stevie Nicks rejoined Fleetwood Mac.

-The band did not tour following the album's release in October 1995, but had (without Christine McVie) toured from July to December 1994, and again from April to September 1995.
-Jeremy Spencer, one of the band's original guitarists, joined the group on stage for their Tokyo performance.
-The only songs from Time to be performed at these shows were "Blow by Blow" and "Dreamin' the Dream".
-"All Over Again" received its first live performances on the An Evening with Fleetwood Mac tour in 2018 as a live duet between Christine McVie and Stevie Nicks, with new guitarist Neil Finn playing keyboards.
+Around the time of the 1990 Behind the Mask Tour, Stevie Nicks and Christine McVie announced that they would no longer partake in any further Fleetwood Mac tours, although both indicated that they would still work with the band on studio albums.
+However, Nicks decided in 1991 to leave the band entirely after Mick Fleetwood refused to let her include "Silver Springs" on her Timespace: The Best of Stevie Nicks compilation album.
+Rick Vito left around the same time and signed a solo recording deal with Nicks' Modern Records.
+Vito later commented that the band was "in flux" during the time of his departure due to their lack of commercial success.
+In early 1993, guitarist Billy Burnette departed to continue his solo career.

+Later that year, Mick Fleetwood approached Bekka Bramlett to join Fleetwood Mac as a full member.
+Bramlett had previously collaborated with Fleetwood on his spinoff project The Zoo and appeared on the band's album Shakin' the Cage, which featured Billy Thorpe as its primary songwriter.
+Bramlett first encountered Fleetwood while seeing her father Delaney Bramlett perform in Laguna Beach, California.
+After seeing Bramlett perform with her father onstage, Fleetwood approached her about joining The Zoo with Thorpe.
+When looking for a replacement for Vito, Fleetwood was listening to audition tapes submitted by other guitarists at his cottage in Malibu, California.
+Frustrated with his inability to find a suitable guitarist, Fleetwood contacted Dave Mason and jokingly remarked that if his search continued to be unsuccessful, then Mason would have to join the band.
+Mason responded "Mick in all seriousness, I would love that".